 The growing prevalence of machinic enslavement over mechanisms of social subjection must in a large part be attributed to information and computation technologies.
 As Gary Genosko notes, in developing his theory of information, Claude Shannon radically disjoints the notion of information from that of semantic content, and instead proposes a purely technical definition.
 Put dramatically, from a cybernetic engineering perspective, the meaning of a message seemingly becomes irrelevant, or at least expelled from the equation.
 It was this theoretical challenge put forward by Shannon that Baudrillard took up in his polemic with the media theorist Hans Magnus Enzensberger.
 Questioning the latter’s emancipatory project of a socialist appropriation of the media, Baudrillard argued that mass media undercuts representation on a much deeper and more structural level.
 For him, media obey a fundamentally different logic than representation, namely that of simulation.
 This is a more radical notion than Debord’s earlier critique of the society of the spectacle, in that the spectacle still assumes an underlying reality from which it alienates its audiences.

-Is signification altogether superfluous then?
+Is signification altogether superfluous, then?
 Does it still matter what the image says, or merely how it circulates, e.g. how it is effectively operationalized in an informational milieu?
 But perhaps we should put the question differently: is there jouissance in asignification?
 Is this perhaps the secret to the meme’s unlikely success?
 Noting the traditional link between the image and the level of representation and ideology, Bueno asks:

 But what if images could also be studied from the non-representational and asignifying standpoint of machinic enslavement?
 Would it be possible to forge the notion of asignifying images in similar terms to Guattari's concept of asignifying semiotics, that is, as a conceptual apparatus that helps grasping the machinic dimension of contemporary capitalism?